Mistobaan/pdb-clone/README.rst

   * Improve significantly pdb performance.
 With breakpoints, pdb-clone runs just above the speed of the interpreter while pdb runs at 10 to 100 times the speed of the interpreter, see `Performances <http://code.google.com/p/pdb-clone/wiki/Performances>`_.

+  * Instrument your code with a *set_trace_remote()* hard-coded breakpoint and run the *pdb-attach* script from another terminal to start the remote debugging session.
+Or, when your code has not been instrumented, run *pdb-attach* with the *--pid* option to start the remote debugging session at any time and attach to the process main thread.
+This is only implemented in the py3 and py2.7 versions of pdb-clone, see `RemoteDebugging <http://code.google.com/p/pdb-clone/wiki/RemoteDebugging>`_.

   * Fix pdb long standing bugs entered in the python issue tracker, see the `News <http://code.google.com/p/pdb-clone/wiki/News>`_.

   * Add a bdb comprehensive test suite (more than 70 tests) and run both pdb and bdb test suites.